If you can't find the truth where you are, where do you expect to find it? — Pilgrim’s Canticle, Book of the Way, 452 AFC

 Day 12.

+No response.
 No signal.
-No ping.
-No satellite response.
+No ping from satellites.
 All frequencies: dead.

-Jin-Soo ran calculations.
-“We have food and water for 297 days if we ration.”
+“We have food and water for 297 days.
+If we ration.”

 They were six people now.